Barefoot Holistics | Reflexology in Albany WA

 A barefoot and everyday takeaway

-Simple daily habits can help, such as:
+Simple habits can help:

 • spending time barefoot at home, in the garden or on the beach